 Sales as a project leader connecting customers and internal members

-Onuki joined NOMURA in 2020.
-He is part of the Sales Promotion Headquarters, Second Business Division, Sales Department 1, which handles hotel projects both in Japan and overseas.
-There are 15 members in the two departments, and each of them manages their own project as a leader.
+Onuki joined NOMURA Co.,Ltd. in 2020.
+She belongs to the Sales Promotion Division, Second Business Unit, Sales Department 1, which handles hotel projects both domestically and internationally.
+The department has 15 members, each managing their own project as a project leader.

 Onuki: "My role is to communicate with the client to understand their needs, and to move the project forward while taking into account deadlines and budgets.
 My main job is to coordinate with the in-house engineers, designers, and production team.

-When it comes to big projects, we have regular meetings for the entire project once a week, and in preparation for these we have many internal meetings and pre-meetings with clients.
-We generally leave concept design up to the designer, but if the materials chosen don't fit the budget or the concept design has difficult specifications, we may ask for adjustments to fit the budget."
+For large projects, we have a regular project-wide meeting once a week, and in preparation for that, we have many internal meetings and preliminary meetings with clients.
+We generally leave concept design to the designers, but if the material selection doesn't fit the budget or concept design has difficult specifications, we sometimes ask them to make adjustments to fit the budget.

-NOMURA 's strength lies in the ongoing relationships it has with its customers, maintaining a high rate of repeat business.
+NOMURA Co.,Ltd. 's strength lies in its ongoing relationships with customers, which allows it to maintain a high repeat purchase rate.

 Onuki: "Developing new business is also a part of our sales team, but we also receive many referrals from existing customers, as well as requests from developers and design firms.
 We believe that our high repeat customer rate is proof that our company is trusted."